-If Console is not working properly, it is recommended you restart the Console service utilizing the asct1 command, so that Apache and MySQL continue to run uninterrupted.
+If Console is not working properly, restart the Console service utilizing the asct1 command, so that Apache and MySQL continue to run uninterrupted.
 If the Console server's MySQL service is stopped, then Aspera Central will need to be restarted on all nodes to re-establish a connection.